CodeFoodPixels/website-hexo/source/_posts/the-viewbuilder-pattern.md

 ## What is a viewbuilder?

-At it's most simple, a viewbuilder is a process that runs a task on a set interval to gather, manipulate and store data for later use.
+At its most simple, a viewbuilder is a process that runs a task on a set interval to gather, manipulate and store data for later use.

 The interval you set can depend how often the data will update and how fresh you want it to be.
 Most of our instances ran at a 1 second interval, but some ran at other intervals such as 5 and 10 seconds.